Oneflow-Inc/libai/docs/source/notes/How_to_build_vision_transformer_model_in_LiBai.md

         x = self.forward_head(x)
         return x
 ```
-We further decoupled the forward function into `forward_features` and `forward_head`:
+We have further decoupled the forward function into `forward_features` and `forward_head`:
 - `forward_features`: extract the image features using `patch_embed` layer and a stack of `transformer` block
 - `forward_head`: take the `cls_token` of each sample and use `nn.Linear` for classification

 ## Implement 3D parallel Vision Transformer in LiBai
 In this section, we will show users how to use [libai.layers](https://libai.readthedocs.io/en/latest/modules/libai.layers.html) to build 3D parallel Vision Transformer model with only 100+ lines of code, which is modified from [libai.models.vision_transformer](https://github.com/Oneflow-Inc/libai/blob/main/libai/models/vision_transformer.py)

-Here is the LiBai implementation of Vision Transformer models, users only need to replace the pytorch modules with libai.layers as follows:
+Here is the LiBai implementation of Vision Transformer models, users only need to replace the pytorch modules with the corresponding `libai.layers` as follows:

 ```python
 # LiBai's implementation of Vision Transformer